walkerbrown/sfnd-radar/README.md

 4. Find the mean noise level among the training cells
 5. Convert this average value back from power to dB
 6. Add the offset (in dB) to set the dynamic threshold
-7. Apply the threshold and store the result in a binary array of the same dimensions as the range doppler map (RDM).
+7. Apply the threshold and store the result in a binary array of the same dimensions as the range doppler map (RDM)

 ```
 for range_index = Tr + Gr + 1 : Nr/2 - Tr - Gr